SuperVK/sparse-image-repr-bep/bep.typ

 #figure(
   image("./images/gaussian_derivatives_scaled.png", width: 50%),
   caption: [
-    Scaled gaussian, first-order derivative and second-order derivative of a gaussian.
+    Scaled: gaussian ($phi_0$), first-order derivative ($phi_1$) and second-order derivative ($phi_2$) of a gaussian.
   ],
 )

-Each of these gaussians have an independent color values.
-Where each color value is not directly the color that the gaussian attains, but rather a push in a certain direction for the final color.
+Each of these gaussians have an independent color values. $c^(i,j)$, $i$ for each the gaussian layers, and $j$ for the color channels, totalling 9 values.
+Each color value is not directly the color that the gaussian attains, but rather a addition or substraction in a certain direction for the final color.
 For each pixel color $p c in [0,1]^3$, we start with a default of $0.5$.
 This has the advantage that the image is color invertible by multiplying all the color values by $-1$, but also does not introduce an implicit bias to the color black, as opposed to white (or vice versa).
 Therefor the color values of the gaussians can attain any value in $RR$, however, most likely they will be pushed between $[-0.5, 0.5]^3$ as  the input image contains only values between $[0, 1]^3$.
 This will be elaborated on later.

 == Lie groups
 This component for position, rotation and scale should ideally be a lie group.
 As this means our representation has geometric properties.